Homemade Tapioca Pudding

 I remember the days... after all, they weren't that long ago.

 I would come home from work to silence.
 I'd leisurely make a supper of my choosing.
-Stuart and I would sit at the kitchen table, sipping wine, sharing about our days, talking uninterrupted about whatever dreams came to our mind.
+Stuart and I would sit at the kitchen table, sipping wine, sharing about our days, talking uninterrupted about whatever dreams came to our minds.
 These days, supper is... well, not exactly relaxing.
 Which is why I need to make up little treats along the way.

 Treats that comfort my soul.